Choose the 1099 Tax Form to E-File for

 How to get an extension of time to file Form 1099?

-If you need more time to complete and file 1099 forms, you will need to request an extension using Form 8809.
+If you need more time to complete and file 1099 online forms, you will need to request an extension using Form 8809.
 If the IRS accepts your request, you will have an additional 30 days to file 1099s with the IRS.
 This extension does not apply to Form 1099-NEC for reporting non-employee compensation.

 Get Started with TaxBandits and get a 30 days automatic extension on your Form 1099.